bigzijing/Geopython-Conference-2018/README.md

 intersect_layers(layerA, layerB, opName)
 ```
+8. Your result should look something like this:

+[Insert task 4 example]

 #### Task 4.2.
 Doing the Same for Previous Tasks
 Now that you have learned how to define a method in a script, do it for:\